Festival Fare Celebrates the Autumn Harvest With Pumpkin Anything and Everything Plus Fabulous Coastside Bounty

-The Beautification Committee will be dishing up slices of the tastiest pumpkin pie on the planet layered with a healthy dose of whipped cream and pumpkin seeds sprinkled on top (optional).
+The Beautification Committee will be dishing up slices of the tastiest pumpkin pie on the planet layered with a healthy dose of whipped cream plus optional cinnamon or sprinkles on top.

 Enjoy your pie a la mode with a scoop of wickedly rich pumpkin ice cream from the Episcopal Church booth.